isaksolheim/chess/README.md

 ### Start the app

-In android studio, make sure to have an [emulated device](https://developer.android.com/studio/run/emulator) running in android studio.
+In android studio, make sure to have an [emulated device](https://developer.android.com/studio/run/emulator) running.

 Navigate to the root of the project in a terminal.
 Run the project with: